facebookresearch/hydra/plugins/hydra_ray_launcher/integration_test_tools/README.md

 AMI becomes available.

 - Update the `AWS_RAY_AMI` env variable in `tests/test_ray_aws_launcher.py`
+- Run the test locally and debug if needed.
-- Create a PR and see how it goes!
+- Create a PR and make sure all CI pass!